 - Commitment and keenness to learn about technology, program development, the work of other community radios, and international Indigenous rights advocacy

 - Applicants must be able to work and travel independently and be responsible for implementing their proposed projects.
 Project can be submitted individually or as group of youth from community radio.

-- Applicants must reside in one of the following countries: Mexico, Peru, Ecuador, Colombia, Bolivia, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, South Africa and Nepal.
+- Applicants must reside in one of the following countries: Mexico, Peru, Ecuador, Colombia, Bolivia, Belize, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, South Africa, northern India, and Nepal.

 - Preference is given to youth working at community radios that have completed projects with Cultural Survival and have the opportunity to shadow a Cultural Survival staff in relation to their project mandate